-How to extract the gel from an aloe vera plant using the easiest possible method.
+Here is how to extract the aloe gel from an aloe vera plant using the easiest possible method, as well as how to thicken homemade aloe vera gel naturally for easy application and use.

 Uses for Aloe Vera